 Cut the trunk of the tree into two lengths.
 Notch them so that they fit together to form a cross that lies flat on the table.
 On this cross mount a purple candle for each Sunday of Lent.
 Begin worship lighting candles as you lit the candles of the Advent wreath.

 Feature a prop connected to the main text for each week.
 This prop may be displayed by itself in a prominent place.
 Or, a table draped in purple may hold all the props for the season as they are added.
 Refer to the prop directly during the service explaining why it is there.
 This could be done in a children’s time or at different times each week as deemed appropriate.
+Below is a list of prop series for each year of the RCL.
+I suspect they could be adapted to other texts.

 If you bury an “Alleluia!” banner for lent, leave the box you put it in in full view in the worship area for all of Lent.
 Some put it under the Table.